 All the transition elements are metallic in nature.
-All of them have simple ccp hcp or bcc lattices.
-Metallic bond is quite strong due to their greater effective nuclear charge and the large number of valence electrons.
+All of them have simple ccp, hcp or bcc lattices.
+A metallic bond is quite strong due to its greater effective nuclear charge and a large number of valence electrons.
 These are hard and possess high densities and high enthalpies of atomisation.
 Due to the presence of free electrons, these are good conductors of heat and electricity.
 The order of conductivity is Ag > Cu > Au > Al.

 The atomic volume of the transition elements is low compared to the s block.
 Their density is comparatively high.
 Os and Ir have the highest density.
-All the d block elements, except Sc Y and Ti, have density greater than 5gm cm-3.
+All the d-block elements, except Sc Y and Ti, have densities greater than 5gm cm-3.

 In 3d series